If you are looking for the best background plants for your aquarium, then you are in the right place.

 As Giant hygro gets its nutrients from substrate, add substrate fertilizers like root tabs.

-Tip If you keep Giant hygro under high-intensity light or if it doesn’t get a sufficient amount of iron, then its leaves with start turning yellow.
-So keep this plant in moderate lighting conditions and regularly supplement it with fertilizers rich in iron.
+If you keep Giant hygro under high-intensity light or if it doesn’t get a sufficient amount of iron, then its leaves with start turning yellow.

 Where to buy online